TamasPalfi/Mock-Up/Deliverable.md

 Description: This case tests for retrieval of data from within the database.

 Steps:
-1. Create a new *Member* object with a name attribute "user_name".
+1. Create a new `Member` object with a name attribute "user_name".
 2. Call for the username of that variable created using the `<member>.data['username']` to retrieve the username.
-3. Compare this username to the username used upon creation of *Member* object.
+3. Compare this username to the username used upon creation of `Member` object.
 Confirm these values match.

 ***Test Case #4: Retrieving a Member Attribute By ID***

 `test_get_byid()`

-Description: This case tests that a *Member* attribute can be retrieved through use of *Member's* id.
+Description: This case tests that a `Member` attribute can be retrieved through use of `Member’s` id.

 Steps:
-1. Create a new *Member* object with a name attribute "new_user".
+1. Create a new `Member` object with a name attribute "new_user".
-2. Get id of *Member* using `<member>.data['id']` call.
+2. Get id of `Member` using `<member>.data['id']` call.
-3. Call for *Member* object using `Member.objects.get(id=new_member_id).data()['username']` call.
+3. Call for `Member` object using `Member.objects.get(id=new_member_id).data()['username']` call.
-4. Verify that the *Member* name is equal to "new_user".
+4. Verify that the `Member` name is equal to "new_user".

 ***Test Case #5: Editing a Member***

 `test_edit()`

-Description: This case Tests that after editing a *Member* object, the change is seen in the database.
+Description: This case Tests that after editing a `Member` object, the change is seen in the database.

 Steps:
-1. Create a new *Member* object with a name attribute "new_user".
+1. Create a new `Member` object with a name attribute "new_user".
-2. Change *Member's* username by calling  `<member>.set_username("DIFFERENT_USER")`.
+2. Change `Member’s` username by calling  `<member>.set_username("DIFFERENT_USER")`.
-3. Call the username of this *Member* using the call `<member>.data['username']`.
+3. Call the username of this `Member` using the call `<member>.data['username']`.
 4. Test that username is equal to `"DIFFERENT_USER"`.

 ***Test Case #6: Setting Member Points***

 `test_set_points()`

-Description: This case tests that changing a *Member's* point value shows the change in the database.
+Description: This case tests that changing a `Member’s` point value shows the change in the database.

 Steps:

-1. Create a new *Member* without defining the points field.
+1. Create a new `Member` without defining the points field.
-2. Take this *Member* and call the method `set_points()`, changing member points to any integer value - for this test, we will set the *Member's* points to 50.
+2. Take this `Member` and call the method `set_points()`, changing member points to any integer value - for this test, we will set the `Member’s` points to 50.
-3. Retrieve *Member* points, checking that it matches the integer value of 50.
+3. Retrieve `Member` points, checking that it matches the integer value of 50.

 ***Test Case #7: Deleting Member***

 `test_delete()`

-Description: This case tests that a *Member* is successfully deleted from the database.
+Description: This case tests that a `Member` is successfully deleted from the database.

 Steps:
-1. Create a new *Member*, confirming that it exists within the database by calling `Member.objects.count()`, checking for a return value of 1.
+1. Create a new `Member`, confirming that it exists within the database by calling `Member.objects.count()`, checking for a return value of 1.
-2. Retrieve the id of the newly created *Member* object.
+2. Retrieve the id of the newly created `Member` object.
-3. Delete this *Member* by calling `Member.objects.filter(id=id).delete()`.
+3. Delete this `Member` by calling `Member.objects.filter(id=id).delete()`.
 4. Call `Member.objects.count()` again, confirming that the value is 0 - showing successful deletion.

 ***Test Case #8: Remove Method for Member***